Fuzzy39/Crystalarium/readme.md

 <p align="center" ><i>Left: 3 words of 7 bit memory in the Crystalarium ruleset.
 Right: A half adder in the ternary ruleset.</i></p>

-## Controls
-blah blah

 ## Rulesets
 Crystalarium supports multiple different simulation systems, called rulesets, which define what placable objects (agents) exist and how they interact.
 As of the current version, three rulesets are available.
+The Crystalarium ruleset is the default.
+It features 6 agent types, including the luminal gate, which allows you to easily construct most logic gates.
+There is also the Minimal ruleset, which only contains 3 agent types, including the not gate.
+The Ternary ruleset allows you to play with balanced ternary.
+It contains 8 agent types, inlcuding the ternary equivalent of and, or and not gates.

 For information on how the included rulesets work, refer to [LINK]

-## Current State
+## Current State / Caveats
 Crystalarium is currently in what I'd call an alpha state.
-The core simulation is present, but some capabilities are missing, only a few hardcoded rulesets are available, and users cannot yet make their own ruleset.
+The core simulation is present, but some capabilities are missing.
+Only a few hardcoded rulesets are available, and users cannot yet make their own ruleset.
 The user interface is very minimal and there aren't many quality of life features.
+The simulation system supports light-beam based rulesets, but not cellular automata, which was part of the initial premise of the project.
+Additionally, performance is an issue, particularly with the graphics.
+This makes it impractacle to build anything too large.

 I make no promise that I'll continue developing Crystalarium, but I think at some point I'd like to.

-# Roadmap
-Yada yada
+If you'd like to see what I might work on next, check out the [ROADMAP?]